FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 ###Communication Interfaces
 - I2C to cover sensor communications
 - SPI required for SD card interfacing
+- Enable printing to the UART to allow for bluetooth module to be used for debugging

 UART and others are possibilities if I2C bus becomes heavily used.